Research at The World 100

 Reputation is fast-moving, and universities are constantly forced to evaluate their actions, friends, and audiences.
 The Network engages in at least one annual research project that pushes forward the boundaries of knowledge around reputation and helps those in charge of their university’s image to understand it, and better amplify it.

-Members have full access to all previous research for the 2020/2021 membership year.
+Members have full access to all previous research.

 Of International PhD Students chose their university based on the attractiveness of the country